adamcin/oakpal/core/README.md

 # oakpal-core

-This is the core API for oakpal.
+This is the core runtime library for oakpal.

-Some cool things to see while you are here:

-TBD